Logic06183/Data-Management-Plan/HE2AT_DMP_v2.2_COMPLETE.md

 ## 8. Data analysis platform

-Data analysis involving the Consortium Shared Data and RP1/RP2 de-identified data will be facilitated through the CSAG/UCT Jupyter Hub platform **[***TRACKED CHANGE***] and cloud-based computational resources with GPU acceleration for complex analyses, improved processing times, and enhanced analytical capabilities**, providing robust and scalable environments for processing and analysing the HE²AT Center datasets.
+Data analysis involving the Consortium Shared Data and RP1/RP2 de-identified data will be facilitated through the CSAG/UCT Jupyter Hub platform <span style="color: red">**[TRACKED CHANGE] and cloud-based computational resources with GPU acceleration for complex analyses, improved processing times, and enhanced analytical capabilities**</span>, providing robust and scalable environments for processing and analysing the HE²AT Center datasets.

 Jupyter Hub is a collaborative, web-based Python coding environment that allows analysts to develop and execute analysis code using a browser interface.
 Whilst web based, access is controlled through username and password.
 Key technical details include: